 You are here

 Moving to France?
-Call Selectra's English-speaking customer service phone number at 09 87 67 37 93 (Monday to Friday from 8.30 am to 8 pm, Saturdays from 9.30 am to 6 pm) to open an electricity and/or gas account in your name with an alternate supplier.
-Our comparison service can help you find the plan and provider that meets your needs.
-Selectra is an Internet and energy comparison service that helps you find competitive offers with our partner suppliers.
-Find out more (in French) Announcement
+Call Selectra's English-speaking customer service phone number at 09 87 67 37 93 (Monday to Friday from 8.30 am to 8 pm, Saturdays from 9.30 am to 6 pm) or ask for a free callback to open an electricity and/or gas account in your name with an alternate supplier that meets your needs

 C'est une arnaque!
 How to avoid EDF scams